Bristol Engineer Volunteers: Volunteer Force

 The enthusiasm for the Volunteer movement following an invasion scare in 1859 saw the creation of many Rifle, Artillery and Engineer Volunteer units composed of part-time soldiers eager to supplement the Regular British Army in time of need.
 One such unit was the 2nd Gloucestershire Engineer Volunteer Corps (EVC) formed at Bristol on 10 April 1861 by employees of the Bristol and Exeter Railway.
 Administratively, it was attached to the 1st Gloucestershire Artillery Volunteers from August 1862.
-However, in July 1867 was transferred to a new 1st Administrative Battalion, Gloucestershire Engineer Volunteers.
+However, in July 1867, it was transferred to a new 1st Administrative Battalion, Gloucestershire Engineer Volunteers.
 The Administrative Battalion was based on the 1st Gloucestershire EVC, with its headquarters at Bristol, and was joined by the 1st Somerset EVC the following year, and by the 1st Devonshire EVC when that was formed in 1869.

 With the reorganisation of the Volunteer Force in 1880, the Gloucestershire Admin Bn was consolidated as the 1st Gloucestershire (Gloucester, Somerset and Devon) EVC.
 However, the 2nd Gloucestershire kept its independence, and severed its connection with the battalion the following year to become the 2nd Gloucestershire (The Bristol Engineer Volunteer Corps).
 It retained this title even after the other units abandoned EVC titles and became simply 'RE (Volunteers)'.
 The 2nd Gloucesters established a Cadet Corps on 19 February 1879, which was based at Clifton College and provided a number of recruits to the unit in 1914.

 The Bristol Engineer Volunteers sent a detachment of one officer and 25 other ranks to assist the regular REs during the Second Boer War in 1900, and a second detachment the following year.